gmbrandt/HTOF/README.rst

 Note that the intermediate data files must be in the same format as the test intermediate data files found in this repository under :code:`htof/test/data_for_tests/`.

-If you want to specify a central epoch in baryocentric Julian day, instead call:
+If you want to specify a central epoch in barycentric Julian day, instead call:

 .. code-block:: python